 Having a mismatched cover letter and resume looks unprofessional and can be jarring for the hiring manager.
 It’s a simple fix, but double checking that the style of your cover letter and resume match before you send them out will make your application look put-together and professional.

-#3.
+Step 3.
 Lead With a Strong Opening Paragraph

 Hiring managers typically have to read hundreds of cover letters every day, so it shouldn’t come as a surprise that they may skim through your cover letter.
 But if they read any part of it thoroughly, it’ll likely be the first paragraph of your cover letter.
 That’s why having a convincing introduction in your general cover letter is key to locking down an interview.